 Cities east of the Cascades will have their own infrastructure issues to deal with, as the shaking is expected to break windows, knock items off shelves, and break pipes that may take weeks to fix.
 The cities will struggle to provide medical care, housing, food, sanitation, and other supplies to the influx of that many people.

 Heading east through the Cascades is a problematic plan, considering that during four months (more or less) every year, they sit primed for the spread of wildfires.
 If you plan ahead to evacuate and then when the earthquake hits, the route is on fire, that’s a problem.
 In general, depending on evacuation as a plan means accepting a lot of additional risks and uncertainty.
-Visit Surviving Cascadia’s Summer Earthquakes page for more in-depth wildfire considerations.
+Visit Surviving Cascadia’s Summer Earthquakes and Volcanoes pages for more in-depth considerations.

 Since earthquakes don’t have a season, there is no way to know what the weather will be like when it happens.
 Evacuating in the winter will leave people exposed to dangerously low temps, wind, and snow.
 Red Cross has a good PDF and webpage on frostbite and hypothermia.
 Both would be good to read ahead of time if you are considering the evacuation plan.
 Summer heat requires additional breaks, water, and poses the additional risk of wildfires.
 Heat safety is another topic to research for the journey.